gprinslow/iOS-and-Rails-Development-Startup-Guide/ios-rails_startup_guide.markdown

 Because I did not find a framework or project that supported web service interaction between iOS 5 and Rails 3.1, I developed my own framework and used it to support an iOS app that will be released soon.
 I named the framework iOS-Rails-Interface or "iRI" for short.

-I have shared [iRI on Github](https://github.com/gprinslow), and I hope it may prove useful to you.
-I know it is far from perfect so I encourage constructive criticism, suggestions, forks, etc.
+I have shared **[iRI on Github](https://github.com/gprinslow)**, and I hope it may prove useful to you.
+I know it is far from perfect so I welcome constructive criticism, suggestions, forks, etc.

 Please see the [iRI Github page](https://github.com/gprinslow) for details and instructions.